-This tutorial is for the simple, basic-bitch 10 by 20 ft shade structure.
-Sidewalls are a nice additional feature for shade/wind and dust protection.
+This tutorial is for the basic-bitch 10 by 20 ft shade structure.
+Sidewalls are a nice additional feature for shade and wind/dust protection.

 1) Make A Fucking Decision:

-There is a long debate over the best tarps to use.
-Shade, wind, breathability, reflectivity, dust control, and even rain protection are competing interests.
+There is a long debate over the best tarps.
+Shade, wind, breathability, reflectivity, and even rain protection are competing interests.
 We’re not trying to convince you that one is better or worse, but our testing shows a good, versatile compromise is this: